Pittan/awesome-music-player/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+## How to launch
+1. Prepare your certificates.
+(More info on `certificates/README.md`)
+1. Generate your developer token to `src/token.json` using `yarn generate-token`
+1. Run `ng build --project=ngx-music-kit` to build ngx-music-kit that is dependant from the app.
+1. Run `ng serve`, and it's time to dance!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.